Modern C++ for C programmers: part 2

 unlike a return code, it is not ignored by default.
 First let us update

-so it throw
+SmartFP so it throws exceptions:

 std::string stringerror()